MGLedesma/301_Reading_Notes/class-11.md

  2. Dynamic NAT - a private IP address is translated into a public IP address from a pool of public IP addresses.
  3. PAT (Port Address Translatio) - aka NAT overload.
 Many private IP addresses is translated to a single registered IP, then a port number is used to distinguish which traffic belong to which IP address.

+ Public IP address needs to be legally acquired and paid for.
+Home users pay the ISP (Internet Service Provider) for one public IP address to connect to the internet.